 Many adoption, foster care and child welfare vocabulary are subject to interpretation.
 This glossary identifies commonly held definitions for terminology that can be found in the field.
 It defines common acronyms and provides comprehensive definitions for a broad range of terms.
 The glossary will be updated as new terminology emerges in the field and as new legislation is enacted.

 There are 5 names in this directory beginning with the letter H.

-Submit a name Hague Convention on Intercountry Adoption
+Hague Convention on Intercountry Adoption

 A multinational agreement developed at the beginning of this decade designed to promote the development of institutional structures for the supervision of adoption and to open lines of communication between sending and receiving countries.
 The United States has ratified this convention and has implemented it on April 1, 2008.
 Only Hague Accredited adoption agencies can send or receive children with other Hague Signatory countries.
 If the sending country is not a Hague Signatory country, a non-Hague Accredited agency may still operate in that country.

 Heroin is an illegal, highly addictive drug.
 It is both the most abused and the most rapidly acting of the opiate family.
 Heroin is processed from morphine, a naturally occurring substance extracted from the seedpod of certain varieties of poppy plants.
 It is typically sold as a white or brownish powder or as a black sticky substance known on the streets as "black tar heroin.""
 Although purer heroin is becoming more common